rtk-rs/crx2rnx/README.md

 [![License](https://img.shields.io/badge/license-MPL_2.0-orange?style=for-the-badge&logo=mozilla)](https://github.com/rtk-rs/qc-traits/blob/main/LICENSE)

 `crx2rnx` is a small command line utility to decompress your CRINEX (Compact RINEX) files into readable RINEX.
-It is modern replacement of the historical tool.
+It aims at becoming a modern replacement of the historical tool.

+This tool is based on the [GeoRust/RINEX parser](https://github.com/georust/rinex).

 ## Licensing